 What do you think are the major benefits of free play for young children?

 If you are a preschool teacher, you need to be involved with well-known teaching practices and understand the value behind them.
 Free play is a method that allows children to explore their surroundings by doing what they do best: play.
-This gives them the time to come up with their own questions and answers, but also make important mistakes that will help them shape their thinking skills.
+This gives them the time to come up with their own questions and answers, but also make important mistakes that will help them shape their cognitive skills.

 How do you promote family involvement?